How to Have a Clutter-Free Home When You are Messy at Heart

 There is nothing wrong with being a messy person; I am still messy at heart.
 I just needed to find a way to make it easier for me to be neat too.

 With these simple tips, you can still be messy without your entire home being cluttered and disorganized.
 Keep it simple, remove the excess, set up shortcuts, and relax.
-You totally got this.
+You got this.

 Now that you know how to have a clutter-free home let’s get you ready to tackle your first room by setting up a Decluttering KIT.
 This simple basket will contain all the tools you need to declutter and organize a room, making it easy to start when you are motivated to get busy!